 When I was 14 I saw my first issue of Playboy magazine.
 I turned to my friend and said that one day I would marry the woman on the cover of that magazine, '78 Playmate of the Year Debra Jo Fondren.
-Fifteen years later, I did!
-Still the coolest entry on my resume!
+Fourteen years later, I did!

 The following is excerpted from the forthcoming book by the Calgary Animated Objects Society on internationally recognized puppeteers:

 "Short Bio: Lee Zimmerman is an artist/performer from the United States with over 30 years experience entertaining audiences world-wide from Canada to Singapore.
 He's been a regular at the Improv, the Laugh Factory and the Magic Castle since 1991, and his rock and roll marionette revue was an installation at Universal Studios in Hollywood for more than nine years.
 He's been featured in numerous films and television shows, including a special contest episode of "The Drew Carey Show" and an appearance as himself in the cult film, "Eddy Presley", co-starring Quentin Tarantino.
 He was the featured entertainer at the "Seinfeld" final wrap party, and has done command performances for dozens of dignitaries including Hugh Hefner, Frank Zappa and the Sultan of Brunei.